Union considers legal action against Audi Brussels management

 Search for buyer

 The search for a buyer has so far been unsuccessful, Audi confirmed on Tuesday.
-Audi Brussels spokesman Peter D'hoore said that a potential investor had shown interest, but that its plan "did not turn out to be viable" even after the requested adjustments were made.
+Audi Brussels spokesperson Peter D'hoore said a potential investor had shown interest but its plan "did not turn out to be viable" even after requested adjustments were made.

 Solid social plan

-At the latest extraordinary works council meeting on Tuesday, the unions felt that their concerns about the future of the factory had not been taken into account.
-Both unions and management will meet again on Wednesday to discuss the social plan for the workers.
+At the latest extraordinary works council meeting on Tuesday, the unions felt their concerns about the future of the factory had not been taken into account.
+Unions and management will meet again on Wednesday to discuss the social plan for staff.

-Outgoing prime minister Alexander De Croo has called on management and unions to "develop a short-term plan that gives people a perspective for the future".
+Outgoing prime minister Alexander De Croo has called on management and unions to "develop a short-term plan that gives people prospects for the future".
 He has stressed the importance of a solid social plan that protects the interests of the employees of Audi Brussels and its many suppliers.

-An Audi Brussels worker during a union demonstration in Brussels on 16 September 2024 © BELGA PHOTO DIRK WAEM
+An Audi Brussels worker during a union demonstration in Brussels, 16 September 2024 © BELGA PHOTO DIRK WAEM

 Related news